GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

 #### Using a fake reporting secret

 We provide a [fake reporting secret](https://storage.cloud.google.com/cloud-marketplace-tools/reporting_secrets/fake_reporting_secret.yaml) which you can use for testing.
-This secret is structurally correct, but will fail authentication.
+This secret is structurally correct, but will fail authentication with Service Control.

 You can use this secret directly using the following command: